 Struck In The Rear Leaving Shopping Center

-The plaintiff driver was visiting family in BLANK County, when her vehicle was struck in the rear while exiting a shopping center.
+The plaintiff driver was visiting family in Orange County, when her vehicle was struck in the rear while exiting a shopping center.
 The defendant driver failed to keep a safe distance and struck the woman’s vehicle in the rear.
 The court granted summary judgment finding the defendant at fault as a matter of law.

 EILEEN SHORTEN V. TAMARA PETAK, TAMARA DENDANTO and RICHARD PETAK